20+ Things to Do With Your Family in Knoxville, TN

 After your ice cream break, catch a show in the iconic Tennessee Theatre located on Gay Street in downtown Knoxville.
 The theatre offers many shows throughout the year.

-• Box office is open Monday through Friday 10 am to 3 pm and closed on Saturdays and Sundays.
+The box office is open Monday through Friday 10 am to 3 pm and closed on Saturday and Sunday.

 • You can tour the theatre by selecting a tour ticket on their website or request a private tour if you have 10+ participants.